-Remember, the Remaining Oil Life display must be reset after each oil change.
+Remember, the Oil Life display must be reset after each oil change.
 It will not reset itself.

-Also, be careful not to reset the Remaining Oil Life display accidentally at any time other than when the oil has just been changed.
+Also, be careful not to reset the Oil Life display accidentally at any time other than when the oil has just been changed.
 It cannot be reset accurately until the next oil change.
-To reset the Engine Oil Life System, press SET/CLR while the Remaining Oil Life display is active.
-See Engine Oil Life System \$\phi\$ 235.
+To reset the engine oil life system, press SET/ CLR while the Oil Life display is active.
+See Engine Oil Life System ⇒ 232.

-Battery Voltage
+Battery

-This display shows the current battery voltage.
+This display, available on some vehicles, shows the current battery voltage.
 If the voltage is in the normal range, the value will display.
 For example, the display may read Battery Voltage 15.0 Volts.
 The vehicle's charging system regulates voltage based on the state of the battery.
 The battery voltage can fluctuate while viewing this information on the DIC.
 This is normal.
-See Charging System Light ⇒ 105 for more information.

-If there is a problem with the battery charging system, the DIC will display a message
+See Charging System Light ⇒ 105.
+If there is a problem with the battery charging system, the DIC will display a message.